 The WBS/WBBS trend for Snipe is based now on a very small sample of plots, the species having deserted so many of its former riverside haunts.
 It is currently amberlisted because its UK breeding range has contracted sharply, especially in lowland England, and not for UK population decline.
-BBS data do not show any decline at the UK scale over the longest period covered by this survey (23 years).
+BBS data do not show any decline at the UK scale over the longest period covered by this survey (25 years).

 Little Owl meets red-list criteria for population decline but, as a species introduced to the UK, is not eligible for any conservation listing.
-Whitethroat also raises a high alert over the long term, but the species is currently in recovery from its sudden losses in the late 1960s and therefore does not warrant a conservation listing.
-WBS/WBBS also indicates a possible strong decline for Little Grebe over both the 43-year and 25-year timescales, although, due to wide confidence intervals, it does not raise a formal alert in this report.
+WBS/WBBS also indicates a possible strong decline along linear waterways for Little Grebe over both the 45-year and 25-year timescales, although only the longer-term decline raises a formal alert in this report.
+However, small waterbodies are not well-covered by WBBS and relative stability on BBS squares casts doubt upon the true nature of this species' population trend.